 The Covid-19 pandemic has transformed the world we live in.
 Some of the changes it has created are obvious while others are still revealing themselves.
-One thing is sure: the pandemic has impacted almost every area of life and will continue to influence the economy for many years to come.
+The pandemic has impacted almost every area of life and will continue to influence the economy for many years to come.

 Unfortunately, the Covid-19 pandemic is unlikely to be the last disaster of its scale.
 The World Health Organization lists global influenza pandemics among the top 10 biggest threats to public health.
 Recovery is a matter of urgency - but it will not be easy.

-After the seismic shock to the global economy, it is absolutely necessary for communities, individuals and organisations to come together to survive.
+After the seismic shock to the global economy, communities, individuals and organisations must come together to survive.
 The private sector is crucial in driving this change and allowing us to move forward.
 However, the nature and scale of this role is complex and worth further consideration.

 The Direct Role of the Private Sector in Covid-19 Recovery